 Theme rules describe how Layouts and Modules look when changing the theme.

-The rules are applied to an element with a selector with no class or id, to child elements, pseudo-classes and different states.
+The rules are applied to an element with a selector with no class or id, to child elements, pseudo-classes, and different states.
 This category contains general rules that do not require rewriting or reset.
 Do not use !Important.

 This is a stylization of different headings, links, body, the overall style of the buttons, and more.

-It also includes reset rules.
+It also includes resetting rules.

 This is a set of rules created to reset default properties for different elements.
 His aims are to remove the differences between the display of these elements in different browsers and to create a base for further site stylization.